oroinc/documentation/backend/setup/dev-environment/index.rst

 * **Operating System**

   The recommended OS for Oro applications is CentOS.
-However, it is possible to set up the development environment on any Linux, Mac, or Windows OS.
+However, it is possible to set up the development environment on any Linux, Mac, or Windows with WSL2.

 * **Disk Drive**